 2) Wendy van Herk-Alves-A newborn with acute liver failure

 3) Simon Drysdale-Always revisit old diagnoses!

-4) Emese Sipos-Cause of sepsis and meningitis in a young infant
+4) Emese Sipos-Diagnostic and therapeutically steps in a critically ill young infant

 Invited Lecture 13:00 – 13.30